strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.6 =
 * Added a new dashboard page Orders to view all orders processed by PMPro with an option to export to CSV.
+* Removed the revenue estimate from the members list page.
+This causes performance issues on sites with many members.
+A new reports dashboard page is coming soon.
 * Not showing payment settings warning now when Payflow is setup with all values filled in.
 * Updated preheaders/billing.php to get the most recent successful order from the DB to use when updating.
 (ORDER BY id DESC in the query)
 * Added pmpro_stripe_subscription_deleted hook in stripe-webhook.php for when subscriptions are cancelled on the Stripe side.
 Use this code to cancel on your site as well: https://gist.github.com/strangerstudios/5093710